 Step 9: Using Analytics to Grow and Optimize

 Finally, success on TikTok requires constant optimization.
 Make the most of TikTok analytics tools to track your performance on the platform and look for opportunities to improve.
 Use these tools to measure content-specific engagement metrics, hashtag reach, and best times to post.
-Some tools can even help you identify potential influencers and predict upcoming trends.
+Some tools can even help you identify potential influencers and predict upcoming trends in influencer marketing.

 These insights can be leveraged to plan ahead and optimize your content strategy for improved performance.
 For example, posting at a time when you get tons of engagement is likely to boost your content visibility.